-Whether visiting on holiday or living locally in the Mile High City, there are always exciting things going on.
-Each season brings something unique, with plenty of the best activities in Denver available all year-round.
+Whether visiting on holiday or living locally in the Mile High City, there are always exciting activities going on.
+Each season brings something unique, with plenty of the best attractions in Denver available all year long.

 The living’s easy at 5,280 ft.
 With all the sunny days, over 300 year-round, there’s always a blue-sky day to enjoy a day of sightseeing.
 Denver has a wide array of tourist activities for all ages and interests, from wildlife attractions to attending a concert.